evoleen/time_machine2/README.md

 Time Machine currently ships three versions of the time zone database but only uses one. #23 tracks an enhancement that would allow to specify which version to use.
 Each version differs in size, which would enable faster loading when deployed with Flutter Web.

+All assets are XZ compressed and have comparably small files.

 ### Web (Dart2JS and DDC)